 - I’ve turned away from love because I’ve not recognised I couldn’t earn it.

 Now what about you?
 When have you not received what has been offered?

-One thing I know; those shepherds, but also everyone caught up in this wonderful story ever since, can never see anything in their life, or another’s in the same way ever again.
+One thing I know, those Shepherds, and everyone else caught up in this wonderful story ever since, can ever see anything in their life, or another’s the same way – ever again.

 |Prayer: Dear Lord.
 Thank you for getting me to the place when all I need to do is hold out my hands and open my heart to you.
 Establish/restore in me the joy of my salvation, which receiving you begins.
 Help me to fully ‘unwrap’ your gift, not leave you in the stable, but be Lord in practice over every part of my life now and always.